Frequently Asked Questions

 Can my student select courses from different grade levels?

 Appropriate placement is essential to a student’s success in any course.
 Consequently, students can select courses from different grade levels.
 It is a high priority that students be placed in a class commensurate with their ability so they can best succeed.
 All math and English classes require a placement test prior to the student placement.
-College level dual enrollment courses are only available to students in grades 11 and 12.
+College level dual enrollment courses are only available to students in grades 10 through 12.

 What are dual enrollment courses?